xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 ### Containers

-*Components* are containers, so it is possible for a component to include `cdlComponents`, `cdlOptions`, `cdlInterfaces` and `configuration` objects that should go below this object in the configuration hierarchy.
+*Components* are containers, so it is possible for a component to include `cdlComponents`, `cdlOptions`, `cdlInterfaces` and `cdlConfigurations` objects that should go below this object in the configuration hierarchy.
 These objects can be defined either as embedded children, or can be read from included files.

 ### Optional properties